juju/docs/src/en/troubleshooting-debug-log.md

 juju debug-log --replay --exclude-module juju
 ```

-**Note:** The `include-module` and `exclude-module` are used to select/deselect the
-type of message displayed based on a (dotted) module name.
-The module name can
-be truncated.

-**#11** - To see messages pertaining to both the juju.cmd and juju.worker modules
+To see messages pertaining to both the juju.cmd and juju.worker modules
 from the last 2000 lines of the log:

 ```bash